MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 *[This event was previously named Office.DocsUI.PaywallControl.UserImageClicked.]*

 This event measures telemetry to see if users are trying to complete an action by clicking on a user avatar.
-This data will be used to measure how many users interact with the avatar icon to assess the need for a follow-up experience upon tap.
+This data is used to measure how many users interact with the avatar icon to assess the need for a follow-up experience upon tap.

 The following fields are collected: